jasongraf/PowershellEncoder/README.md

 # PowershellEncoder
-Powershell Encoder is a simple script that will prompt you for your powershell command you would like to encode, then encode the command in Base64 and output.
+Powershell Encoder is a simple script that will prompt you for your powershell command you would like to encode.
+Input will be encoded in Base64 Unicode and output on screen.

 PS C:\> C:\Powershell Encoder.ps1
 Input Powershell Command to Encode: Powershell Command to encode